Aeyb01/CSharp-Tic-Tac-Toe-Console/README.md

 ## What's Next

-- [ ] Some comments are in french of which they'll be updated and removed in the future
+- [ ] Some comments are in French of which they'll be updated to English and removed in the future
 - [ ] Smarter AI (strategy instead of random)
 - [ ] Unit tests for `RuleEngine.CheckWin()`
 - [ ] Port logic to Unity (keeping all game logic Unity-independent) / Or perhaps a GUI application